m9ac/sendtofilebase/README.md

-This is a lambda function for replicating AWS S3 bucket uploads to an over-vender S3 compatible storage solution
+This is a lambda function for replicating AWS S3 bucket uploads to an other-vender S3 compatible storage solution

 The 3rd-party vender in this example is called Filebase